AI-and-Blockchain/F23_BlockPlace/README.md

 # F23_BlockPlace

-BlockPlace was inspired by r/Place,  a subreddit where people could work together to color in a blank canvas one pixel at a time to create art.
+BlockPlace is an application inspired by r/Place, a subreddit where people could work together to color in a blank canvas one pixel at a time to create art.

 Block Place aims to gameify using Blockchain technology and AI to reward users for creating well-made pixel art.